bcrowell/bcrowell.github.io/metric/index.md

 The reason we use the word "orthogonal" here is that these two vectors are orthogonal in the sense described earlier: when the distance BD is small, the resulting effect on time is small.
-Only when the distance is big (i.e., when the motion is very fast) to we get a big time dilation.
+Only when the distance is big (i.e., when the motion is very fast) do we get a big time dilation.
-Furthermore, if we had placed D at an equal distance to the *left* of the AC line, we would have gotten the same answer.
+Furthermore, if we had placed D at an equal distance to the *left* of the AC line, we would have gotten the same clock readings.

 As a preliminnary to the rest of our discussion, it's useful to be able to talk about stretching and flipping a vector.
 Suppose c is just some number, like 3.
 Then 3**u** means the vector **u** stretched to